Aggies earn a league-high six All-Big West Conference awards; Shorts II becomes conference's first-ever Player and Newcomer of the Year winner

 Phone: (530) 752-9403

-Following his first tenure at UC Davis, Nosek earned his first collegiate head coaching role when he took over the helm at Menlo.
-In three seasons with the Oaks, he turned around a program that had gone 4-22 his first season to one that posted a 17-11 mark and its best record in seven years.
-The Oaks advanced to the Cal Pac Conference Tournament semifinal game in 2004-05 and reached the title game the following year.
+Following his first tenure at UC Davis, Nosek earned his first collegiate head-coaching role when he took the helm of the men's basketball program at Menlo College.
+In three seasons with the Oaks, he turned around a program that finished 4-22 his first season, to one that posted a 17-11 mark and its best record in seven years.
+The Oaks advanced to the Cal Pac Conference Tournament semifinal game during the 2004-05 season and reached the title game the following year.

-Nosek and his wife Nicole reside in Davis; they have two daughters, Maya and Grace.
+Nosek and his wife, Nicole reside in Davis.
+They have two daughters, Maya and Grace.